 The reason is that the level of academic degrees may vary from country to country, even if they have the same title.
 For example, at masters degree form another country may not be of the same level as a Danish masters (candicatus) degree.

-The Danish Agency for Labour Market and Recruitment will decide whether it is necessary to have your educational level assessed by the Danish Agency for Higher Education, the authority which assesses foreign qualifications.
+The Danish Agency for International Recruitment and Integration will decide whether it is necessary to have your educational level assessed by the Danish Agency for Higher Education, the authority which assesses foreign qualifications.

 The Danish Agency for Higher Education has developed a database designed to assess foreign qualifications and match them with the Danish equivalent.

 See database for assessing qualifications from specific countries (new window)